The average cost of flat roof insulation is $5.50 per square foot ( 1 inch thick Polyiso).

 One of the biggest issues with flat roofs and one that causes the most leaks, is ponding water (huge pools of water).
 A properly designed flat roof must had a positive slope, at least 1/4 inch rise per 1 foot run.
 This allows water to run off toward roof drains or gutters and not sit on the roof, causing leaks and even potential collapse.

-Creating positive slope can be achieved inexpensively using tapered insulation.
+You can actually create positive roof slope by installing tapered insulation.
 It comes in 4×4 foot sections with one end being 1.5 inch thick, and the other end being 0.5 inch thick.
-Using these sections, you can create roof slope either in one direction or in multiple directions, or even center the water flow toward a drain.
+Using these sections, you can build up slope either in one direction or in multiple directions.
+You can even center the water flow toward a drain.

-Because tapered insulation is a specialty product, it costs about 60-80% more than a flat foam insulation of the same thickness.
+Because this is a specialty product, it costs about 60-80% more than a flat foam insulation of the same thickness.
 Thus, a 0.5 – 1.5 inch board would cost about $80-85 per 100 sq.ft.

 Standard tapered insulation is typically an ISO board with fiberglass mats on both sides.
 It can also be made using EPS rigid or high density styrofoam.
 However, these are not widely used, because they require an additional separation layer between the roof and insulation.